zaius/docs/content/docs/web-interface/application-settings.md

 This can be used for information that you don't want to store in your repository (i.e. login information or keys).

-Want to read more on `environment variables`, continue reading the following link.
+Want to read more on `environment variables`, continue reading using the following link.

 [Read more on environment variables &rsaquo;](/docs/environment-variables/index.html)